kun126/embedding-chatgpt-example/README.md

 *For more theortical info regarding gender and stereotypes, please refer to [this paper](https://icos.umich.edu/sites/default/files/lecturereadinglists/Heilman%20Gender%20Stereotypes%20and%20Workplace%20Bias%20,%202012%20ROB.PDF) or my thesis (the link will be available soon).*

-## What's New
-1) It broadens the scope of stereotype analysis to investigate potential stereotypes for non-binary gender by using ChatGPT as a competent model for generating comparable responses.
-2) Noticing that current studies in generated stories are primarily interested in explicit stereotypes, this project focused on the examination of implicit ones, which are differences in positive descriptors of equally successful individuals (CEOs).
-3) By applying a pronoun-wised preprocessing method, this project provides an extra dimension of prescriptive stereotypes between same-gender characters.